Which Solutions Showed The Greatest Change In Ph Why

 Weak Acids and Bases: Less Dramatic pH Changes

 Unlike strong acids and bases, weak acids and weak bases only partially dissociate in water.
-This means only a small fraction of the molecules release H⁺ or OH⁻ ions.
-Consequently, the pH change upon addition of a weak acid or base is less dramatic compared to that of a strong acid or base.
+As a result, the pH change upon addition of a weak acid or base is less dramatic compared to that of a strong acid or base.
+Now, this means only a small fraction of the molecules release H⁺ or OH⁻ ions.
 Examples of weak acids include acetic acid (CH₃COOH) and carbonic acid (H₂CO₃), while ammonia (NH₃) is a common weak base.

 The incomplete dissociation of weak acids and bases leads to the formation of an equilibrium between the undissociated molecules and the ions.
 This equilibrium is governed by the acid dissociation constant (Ka) for acids and the base dissociation constant (Kb) for bases.
-These constants quantify the extent of dissociation and directly influence the magnitude of the pH change.
+These constants quantify the extent of dissociation and directly influence the magnitude of the pH change Worth knowing..

 Buffer Solutions: Resisting pH Changes